Culture, Arts & Media

 Institutions helped make this art legible

 The Jewish Museum's own mission statement is useful here.
-It describes itself as an art museum committed to illuminating the complexity and vibrancy of Jewish culture for a global audience.
+It describes itself as an art museum committed to showing Jewish culture for a global audience.
 That is more than institutional self-description.
-It gets at a real issue in modern art history: work by Jewish artists has often needed institutions, archives, and curators to keep it from being misfiled as merely ethnic, merely political, or merely biographical.
+It gets at a recurring issue in modern art history: work by Jewish artists has often needed institutions, archives, and curators to keep it from being misfiled as ethnic, political, or biographical in a narrowing sense.

 Museums, retrospectives, archives, and public collections do not create the work, but they do shape whether viewers can see the continuities among it.